Master of Arts in Regional Studies - East Asia

 Each student works with a professor who serves as thesis adviser.
 As most students choose to take a paper written for a seminar course (generally an 8000 or 9000 level course which requires the submission of a substantial paper) and expand it into a thesis, the professor from the seminar course typically serves as the thesis adviser.
 Students may, however, work with any faculty member of the Institute.

 Each thesis is reviewed by the Institute Director.
 The Director's approval is required for the thesis requirement to be completed.

-Students should register for a thesis course in the semester that they write the thesis.
+Students will register for a thesis course in the second semester of their program.

 For those students interested in presenting the results of their research to their fellow students and others, the Institute will arrange a thesis presentation at the end of the semester.